top 10 smartest dog breeds

-Though we’d all like to think our own furry kids are the smartest, there does exist a list of the most intelligent dog breeds.
+Though we’d all like to think our own dogs are the smartest, there does exist a list of the most intelligent dog breeds.
+Did yours make the list?

 We won’t mention who rounds out the bottom of the list, but even just listing these aforementioned breeds begs the question: is one dog really smarter than another, or is it just a matter of training?